pottj/IGES_2025_Education_Workshop/README.md

 ```

 The data used for this tutorial is available at https://dataverse.harvard.edu/api/access/datafile/11945376.
 This contains a tar.gz file with data used in the IGES 2025 Cross Biobank Practical Tutorial.
 The vcf used in this tutorial to create common variants and agds files is from 1000G (https://doi.org/10.1016/j.cell.2022.08.004) and downloadable at https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20220422_3202_phased_SNV_INDEL_SV/.
 Unrelated individuals were identified using the panel downloadable from https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.
-All other files were created or simulated using the code in the scripts folder.
+All other files were created or simulated using the code in the `scripts/` folder.

 ```R
 download.file(url = "https://dataverse.harvard.edu/api/access/datafile/11945376",